jibanCat/phys214_obsastro/cosmos_hw/README.md

 **b) Explain the changes between these two power spectra**

 Increase curvature would move peaks to smaller scales.
-It makes sense since if the space is more curved then there would be more small scale structures.
+It makes sense since if space is more curved then there would be more small scale structures.

-Changing dark energy density is equal to changing ΩK to negative so I just plot negative ΩK instead of ΩL.
+Changing dark energy density is equal to changing ΩK to negative, so I plot negative ΩK instead of ΩL.
-The reason is that universe would become negative curved if we do not take into account the missing energy- the dark energy.
+The reason is that the universe would become negatively curved if we do not take into account the missing energy- the dark energy.

 ## Prob 2.5 Massive Neutrinos and the CMB power spectrum